MettiFire/elden_mail_banner/README.md

 ## 🔧 Installation

 > ⚠️ **Recommended:**
-> You can easily install Elden Email directly from the [Chrome Web Store](https://chromewebstore.google.com/) or other browser extension stores.
-[EDIT: RIGHT NOW IT'S STILL UNDER REVIEW, YOU'LL FIND IT AS SOON AS IT'S PUBLISHED]
+> You can easily install Elden Email directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/elden-email/bjaildeadgclghcjhocdbginfpjihmgm) or other browser extension stores.
 > This way, you’ll automatically receive updates and bug fixes.

 > **Manual installation (not recommended):**